-There is a very little chance of surviving a gunshot to the head, but no patient can come out of the agony unharmed, which is why gun violence is one popular media depiction that no one wants to see translated into reality.
+There is almost no chance of surviving a gunshot to the head, but even if you do survive, no one can come out of such an injury unharmed, which is why gun violence is one popular media depiction that no one wants to see translated into reality.

-Popular culture and the media loves to highlight and romanticize anyone that receives a gunshot to the head and still manages to survive.
-They might misplace a few memories, but they are, astonishingly, somehow alive.
-We have almost certainly scoffed at this idea in the past.
-Surely, no one can survive taking a bullet to the head, right?
-Well, almost.
-Statistically, you would be correct 95% of the time.
-However, there is still that lucky 5% who endure, despite staring death in the face (literally).
+Popular culture, action movies, and the media love to highlight anyone that takes a gunshot to the head and still manages to survive.
+Victims of gunshots are depicted in many ways, often having lost some memories, but are otherwise alive and walking around!
+As science aficionados, we have often scoffed at this idea.
+Surely, no one can survive a bullet to the head, right?
+Well, that’s almost right.
+Statistically speaking, you would be correct 95% of the time.
+However, there is still a lucky 5% who endure, despite literally staring death in the face.

-Since the brain stem is nestled safely at the back of the head, most of the time, it is not brain death that is the outright concern for the victim, but rather blood loss.
-Also, the amount of the blood that is potentially lost is directly influenced by the size and speed of the bullet fired.
-If a bullet hits any other part of the body, the impact is released to the adjoining body parts, stabilizing the damage and saving the individual.
+Since the brain stem is nestled safely at the back of the head, brain death is not usually the outright concern for the victim, but rather blood loss.
+The amount of blood that is potentially lost is directly influenced by the size and speed of the bullet fired.
+If a bullet hits any other part of the body, the impact is released to the adjoining body parts, often stabilizing the damage and saving the individual.

-However, the skull is unique due to its enclosed structure.
-If a very large high-speed bullet is fired into the skull, the skull bears the full brunt, leading to skull fractures.
-Skull shards that pierce into the brain at that point are even more difficult to remove than the bullet itself.
+However, the case of the skull is unique, on account of its enclosed structure.
+If a high-speed bullet is fired into the skull, the skull bears the full brunt of the force, leading to skull fractures.
+Skull shards that pierce the brain at that point are even more difficult to remove than the bullet itself.
 If the skull is subjected to a high-speed, but small bullet, the worry is that the tiny bullet would ricochet around after entering the brain cavity, damaging several areas of the brain at once.
-The best-case scenario for survival is therefore a tiny low-velocity bullet fired from a long distance… with a low-caliber gun.
-Add a helmet for best results…
+The best-case scenario for survival is therefore a small, low-velocity bullet fired from a distance… with a low-caliber gun.

 Can a victim of a gunshot to the head be saved?